 - The expiry date: Is there one stated?
 If so, when is it?
 If the voucher was bought after 2 December 2019, it must comply with the new rules on expiry dates.

 - Requirement to book or reserve by a certain date: Vouchers for some services may have a deadline by which you must book or make a reservation.
-For example, it may state that you have to book the service within 1 month of purchase.
+For example, it may say that you have to book the service within 1 month of purchase.